 A: HVAC stands for heating, ventilation and air conditioning.
 These systems process outdoor air so we can be comfortable inside.
-They consist of fans, pumps, heat exchangers, dampers, filters, smart controls and many other subcomponents that add heat (warm up) or moisture (humidify), remove heat (cool down) and/or moisture (dehumidify), and remove contaminants from the air before the air enters our buildings.
-In many buildings around campus, most of these subcomponents are inside huge boxes call air handling units (AHU) that you might see on top of the building.
+It consists of fans, pumps, heat exchangers, dampers, filters, smart controls and many other subcomponents that add heat (warm up) or moisture (humidify), remove heat (cool down) and/or moisture (dehumidify), and remove contaminants from the air before the air enters our buildings.
+In many buildings around campus, most of these subcomponents are inside huge boxes called air handing units (AHU) that you might see on top of our buildings.

 Q: Given that SARS-CoV-2 is new and there are many unknowns, how is Mines keeping up to date with respect to building operation?

-A: Facilities Management and the COVID HVAC Team is following the latest guidelines from the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).
-ASHRAE has developed a task force consisting of building, HVAC and indoor air experts to keep track of (and also publish) the latest research on SARS-CoV-2.
-Some of these members have been interviewed as experts on the subject by major news outlets and authored scientific articles about HVAC, indoor air and SARS-CoV-2.
+A: Facilities and the COVID HVAC Committee have been following guidelines from the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).
+ASHRAE has developed a taskforce consisting of building, HVAC, and indoor air experts that are keeping track of (and also publishing) the latest research on SARS-CoV-2.
+Some of these members have been in major news outlets and authored scientific articles about HVAC, indoor air, and SARS-CoV-2.

 Q: If my office has a window, should I open it?

 A: Yes, opening your window will allow outdoor air to get into your office, thus improving ventilation.
-Some offices and dorms around campus have windows that open, and you can certainly do this.
-Facilities Management just asks that you close your window when you leave your office/dorm.
-Leaving a window open unattended can let rain/snow get inside and produce cold drafts or even freeze some pipes in winter, which can cause major problems.
+Some offices and dorms around campus can do that, and you can certainly do this.
+However, we just ask that you close your window when you leave your office/dorm.
+Leaving an open window unattended can let rain/snow inside and in winter produce cold drafts or even freeze some pipes which can cause major problems.

 Q: Can I leave my classroom door open?